 Teaching with EcoTypes

 New to teaching with EcoTypes?
-It’s been used since 2017, and completed over 4000 times, by over 60 institutions across the U.S., and we’re starting to learn what works best.
+It’s been used since 2017, as of spring 2020 by over 60 institutions across the U.S., with the full survey completed over 4000 times.
+At this point, we’re starting to learn what works best!
 Here are a few hints (and do read bottom for instructor expectations).

-- Most classes appear to have their students just do the main EcoTypes survey then discuss in class.
-While this is okay, students will appreciate their results better if they read some online resources before or after taking the survey:
+- Most classes appear to have their students just do the main EcoTypes survey, then discuss in class, using Interpreting Your Report as assistance.
+While this is fine, students may appreciate their results better if they read some online resources before or after taking the survey:

 - The About EcoTypes page, which gives a general overview and answers some FAQs.

 - The Ideas Matter page, an introduction to what we mean by environmental ideas and why they may be important to people for whom environmental policy and action are their main passions.